kumar10248/Intermediate-EVM-Corse_1/ReadMe.md

 After deploying the contract, you can interact with it using the Truffle console.

-### Tweeting
+### Setting a Value

-To tweet, call the `tweet` function with your message as a parameter.
+To set a value, call the `setValue` function with your desired value as a parameter.
+The value must be greater than zero.

-### Liking a Tweet

-To like a tweet, call the `likeTweet` function with the index of the tweet you want to like.

-### Deleting a Tweet

-To delete a tweet, call the `deleteTweet` function with the index of the tweet you want to delete.
+### Getting the Current Value

+To get the current value, call the `getValue` function.

+### Resetting the Value to Zero

+To reset the value to zero, call the `resetFunc` function.
+This function will revert if the current value is already zero.

+### Asserting that the Current Value is Non-negative

+To assert that the current value is non-negative, call the `assertFunc` function.
+This function should always pass for uint256.

 ## Contributing